cytecbg/ctgen/README.md

 2. The [`config`](#manage-profiles) command is for managing existing configuration profiles.
 3. The [`run`](#run-tasks) command is for running a generation task inside another project.

+# Disclaimer

+Under no circumstances should you ever run generation tasks based on templates you are not very well familiar with!
+This poses a great security threat!
+When using `ctgen` with templates that you did not create yourself you should read and study the code carefully **before** running any tasks with that template!
+Ctgen can and does modify your local filesystem and has the capability to execute additional shell commands with our without user input!

+Under no circumstances should you ever run `ctgen` as `root` or any other privileged account!
+As of time of writing `ctgen` does NOT have any mechanisms to predict or prevent any potentially negative outcomes or dangerous operations.
+Use discretion and study the templates you use **before** attempting to run any tasks!

 ## Create profile

 To create your first configuration profile go somewhere in your filesystem and run `ctgen init`.